n2k/dockpeek/README.md

 - **Multi-Host Support** – Manage multiple Docker hosts and sockets within one dashboard.
 - **Zero Configuration** – Automatically detects running containers with no setup required.
 - **Image Update Checking** – Monitor available updates for your container images.
-- **Custom Labels Support** – Use `dockpeek.https` to force ports to open as HTTPS, `dockpeek.link` to make container names clickable links, and `dockpeek.ports` to manually specify ports for containers using `--net=host` or when you want to display additional ports.
+- **Custom Labels Support** – Use `dockpeek.https` to force ports to open as HTTPS, `dockpeek.link` to make container names clickable links, and `dockpeek.ports` to manually specify ports for containers using `--net=host`, reverse proxy or when you want to display additional ports.
+- **Traefik Integration** – Column showing container addresses based on Traefik labels.
 - **Mobile-Friendly (Responsive)** – Fully usable and accessible on smartphones and tablets.